Nfrancis2/Assignment-5-GEOM2157/README.md

 # Assignment-5-GEOM2157
 My assignment

-my script will help reclassify rasters to identify areas that are flooded
+my script will reclassify a DEM raster into 1 or 0 based on flood levels.
+This will help to to identify areas that are flooded = 0 or not flooded = 1

     from qgis.core import QgsProcessing
     from qgis.core import QgsProcessingAlgorithm